hodooor/Hodoor/README.md

 # Development
 You need Python 3.4+ and probably [virtual enviroment](https://virtualenv.pypa.io/en/stable/) (if you have more python projects on your machine).
 You also need [npm](https://www.npmjs.com/) to install dependencies.
 When using ubuntu you may need to install nodejs-legacy.
 Run `sudo apt install nodejs-legacy` and then install npm dependencies.
+When using windows you need to manually copy "node_modules" folder from nodejs installation folder to project folder.

 You should create similar folder structure:
 ```